carpentries/maintainer-onboarding/_episodes/04-infrastructure.md

-The lesson homepage is built from the `index.md` file and provides an overview of the lesson, including any prequisites, an introduction to the dataset used, a schedule showing the episodes and the time alloted for each, and any other information learners will need for the lesson.
+The lesson homepage is built from the `index.md` file and provides an overview of the lesson, including any prerequisites, an introduction to the dataset used, a schedule showing the episodes and the time allotted for each, and any other information learners will need for the lesson.

 The schedule will automatically be included in the lesson homepage based on information present in the